nedbat/coveragepy/doc/index.rst

 can show which parts of your code are being exercised by tests, and which are not.

-The latest version is 3.4, released 19 September 2010.
+The latest version is 3.5b1, released ??
+June 2011
-It is supported on Python 2.3 through 3.2.
+It is supported on Python versions 2.3 through 3.2.

 Quick start